Last Updated on October 24, 2022 by The Filtery Staff

 RELATED:

 This article contains affiliate links, which means we may earn a commission if you decide to make a purchase.
-All of our recommendations are genuine!

 Toxins in Conventional Candy

-We all know that excesses in sugar (especially processed sugars like high fructose corn syrup) come with problems, and most parents struggle to keep candy consumption moderate around the holiday season.
+We all know that excesses in sugar (especially processed sugars like high fructose corn syrup) come with potential problems, and most parents struggle to keep candy consumption moderate around the holiday season.
 But even beyond the sugar issue, conventional candy like Skittles, Reese’s, Snickers, etc. come with other types of unhealthy ingredients, including:

 • Artificial dyes and flavors: Most of these ingredients are derived from petroleum and U.S. regulations allow for elusive labeling (meaning consumers can’t really tell from what/where/how these ingredients were sourced).
-Plus, some dyes such as red dye 40 have been linked to things like hyperactivity in children.
+Plus, some dyes, such as red dye 40, have been linked to things like hyperactivity in children.

 • Preservatives such as tBHQ and BHT are also linked to various health concerns like cancer, endocrine disruption, and other health concerns.

 Halloween brings a lot of anxiety for parents of kids with severe allergies, so getting allergen-friendly candy (or having a separate allergy-friendly candy bowl) is a small thing you can do to support those parents in your neighborhood.
-The Teal Pumpkin Project is an initiative that encourages people to offer non-food trick or treat options in a teal pumpkin bowl!

 The Best Brands for Organic Halloween Candy

-1. YumEarth
+YumEarth

 YumEarth is the best place to get allergy-friendly and organic halloween candy of all kinds.

-They have lots of different kinds of candy, including Chewys (their version of Starburst), Giggles (their version of Skittles) lollipops, licorice, and more.
 This allergy-friendly candy is free from all of the major allergens, including gluten, dairy, nuts, soy, egg, and fish.
-It’s also free from high fructose corn syrup, artificial dyes, GMOs, and animal products.
+All the candy from YumEarth is also free from high fructose corn syrup, artificial dyes, GMOs, and animal products.

 Shop YumEarth at: YumEarth.com | Thrive Market | Amazon | Walmart | Target | Or find a local store